Requirements for Visiting Graduate Students

 - Visitors enrolled for Visiting Graduate Student Research are not enrolled in UVM degree programs and thus will not be eligible for financial aid, i.e., federal loans or work study, through the University of Vermont.

 - International students should contact the Office of International Education for information on visas and transition to UVM.
-For information regarding tax status, refer to Students and Scholars Tax Information for Foreign National Students and Scholars.
+For information regarding tax status, refer to Tax Information, Foreign Nationals/Nonresident Aliens on the Division of Finance website.

 - Visitor appointments will be made by the department or program subject to the approval of the college or school and the Dean of the Graduate College.
-Appointing departments will request Visitor status from the Graduate College dean's office by providing a description of the research or other academic activity, an official transcript or a letter from the student's home institution indicating that the student is currently enrolled or active in a graduate program at that institution, and a completed cover sheet with basic background information.
+Appointing departments will request visiting graduate student status from the Graduate College dean's office by providing a description of the research or other academic activity, an official transcript or a letter from the student's home institution indicating that the student is currently enrolled or active in a graduate program at that institution, and a completed cover sheet with basic background information.
 The Graduate College dean's office will maintain a file on all individuals appointed as Visitors.
-A form to request Visitor Status can be found on the Graduate College Forms website.
+The Visiting Graduate Student Form to request Visitor Status can be found on the Graduate College website Resources page.